NatashaTroth/MyOnlineWallet/README.md

 The first thing you need to do when first arriving on My Online Wallet, is to add accounts and categories.

 #### Accounts
 Accounts are the different places you have money.
 For example: common accounts can be bank, credit card, cash or event your piggy bank.
-When adding an income or outgoing you choose an account to define what the payment type of that income/outgoing was.
+When adding an transaction (income or outgoing) you choose an account to define what the payment type of that transaction was.
 When creating an account, you give it a name and the current amount of money you have for this account.

 #### Categories
 One of the main functions of My Online Wallet is that you can set spending budgets for different categories.
 For example: common categories might be food, clothes, car, housing ...
 When creating a category, you give it a name and a spending budget.
 You can change these later using the edit button in the "Category Budgets" block.

-#### Income/Outgoing
+#### Transaction
-Now that you have set categories and accounts, you can add incomes and/or outgoings.
+Now that you have set categories and accounts, you can add transactions (income or outgoing).
 For example: if you spent 30€ in the supermarket on food and you paid by cash, then you will add the following outgoing:
 * Amount = 30.00
-* Account = Cash
+* Payment type = Cash
 * Category = Food
 * Incoming/Outgoing = Outgoing